Resettlement

 What is Resettlement?

-Resettlement involves the selection and transfer of refugees from the State in which they have sought asylum to a third State which has agreed to admit them – as refugees but with permanent residence status.
+Resettlement involves the selection and transfer of refugees from the State in which they have sought asylum to a third State that has agreed to admit them as refugees with permanent residence status.

-Resettlement is not a right.
-Resettlement consideration is based on protection needs and done on an on-going basis as part of UNHCR’s everyday work.
-Refugees are not considered on the basis of how long they have been in Kenya.
+Resettlement is not a right that is available to all refugees.
+Resettlement consideration is based on protection needs and is conducted on an on-going basis as part of UNHCR’s everyday work.
+Refugees are not considered on the basis of how long they have been in a country.

 Do I have to pay money to be considered for resettlement?